3 keys to lower your golf scores

 Club Champion, for example, starts all fittings by looking at the shaft to identify not just the proper shaft flex but also the proper weight.
 To do this, they use a unique coupling system that allows you to hit any of 35,000 head and shaft combinations.
 The result is a combination that addresses your unique problems and fixes them.

 There are many clubhead options.
 Each brand or model has its own distinctive characteristics that affect launch angle, spin rate and ball speed.
 To buy a driver that has the right launch, spin and forgiveness for your swing, be sure to use a launch monitor and look for the highest smash factor, ball speed and spin that generates the greatest distance.
 It’s also important to ensure that the clubhead you select is the perfect match for your ideal shaft.

 Iron heads are more complex.
 Design features like offset, non-offset, blade or cavity back impact ease of playability and whether you hit a draw or fade or hit it high or low.
-Having your clubs custom fit will help you find the best equipment options to account for these factors and your swing.
+Custom fitting will uncover your best options.

 3. Buy the right swingweight

-When focusing on swingweight, the most important thing to remember is that you should be matching clubs within a set.
-If your clubs aren’t matched properly, they may feel different as you swing them, which will impact your game.
+The most important thing to remember is you should be matching clubs within a set.
+If your clubs aren’t matched properly, it will impact your game.

 Take steps to improve your game today

-Practice and lessons are important, but truly improving your game is about more than putting in the time.
-You need the right gear in your hands.
+Practice and lessons are important, but you need the right gear in your hands.
 Custom-fit clubs can help you hit the ball farther and straighter and ultimately lower your scores.
-And at the end of the day, isn’t that what this game is all about?
+Isn’t that what golf is all about?